Mer-cat/Tippy/README.md

 The following **additional** features are implemented:

-- [ X ] Improvements in UI to make the app more pleasing to eye
+- [X] Improvements in UI to make the app more pleasing to eye

 ## Video Walkthrough